dimitar-ivanov-ivanov/voltpay-writer/README.md

   - Easy to use and we have rollbacks it necessary
   - We have an audit trail
   - It's easy to integrate in the CI/CD and it ensures consistent DB changes across all environments
+  - Liquibase doesn't directly support schema creation or the management of extensions so they have to be done manually
+  - otherwise liquibase will throw exception for not existing schema when you execute the scripts, schema CANNOT be created in liquibase
+  - ChangeSet Ids to be order ascendingly from file to file, if file 1 ends at changeset 3, file 2 needs to start from change 4 to ensure that when querying databasechangelog we can easily track the change
+  - commands
+     - ``gradle update`` -> apply changes
+     - ``gradle clearChecksums update`` -> if you change a changelog already execute it will throw an exception when you reexecute it
+     - ``gradle rollbackCount -PliquibaseCommandValue=1`` -> very important for rolling back ONE change
+     - ``SELECT * FROM databasechangelog ORDER BY dateexecuted DESC;`` -> to monitor when a change was executed

 # Monitoring - TODO
   - TBD but most likely